gvwilson/fiction/voyage/index.md

 offered it to the king.
 When asked why, he said, "Because if you do not slay me while 'tis day, my lord, I stand at risk of being traitor when 'tis night."
-Despite their attempts to burn the Pale Remainder in their tents, and avoid them otherwise, Hradcy and several of his gens had actually slain two directly<span class="sidenote">In Bardessalen Yeramowcsza's "speculative biography" of Hradcy, the coronel consciously decides to incur the Pale curse as a way of forcing Uws to realize what needs to be done.
+Despite their attempts to burn the Pale Remainder in their tents, and avoid them otherwise, Hradcy and several of his gens had actually slain two directly<span class="note">In Bardessalen Yeramowcsza's "speculative biography" of Hradcy, the coronel consciously decides to incur the Pale curse as a way of forcing Uws to realize what needs to be done.
 As noble as this sounds, readers must keep in mind that